hmrc/XT_XWF-AutoCTR/README.md

   See function PrepareFileTypeList for the files currently extracted.

-  The purpose of the X-Tension is for teams who want to use a very fast and in-depth forensic tool to do the bulk of the hard work (process a forensic image fully) initially, with a view to then passing the more straight forward files to other tools with different capabilities, such as e-discovery tools.
-By working this way, should further forensic work be required, the X-Ways Forensics case can simply be re-opened without further pre-processing stages being required and the required information can be obtained immediately.
-In addition, investigation teams are able to use capabilities of other platforms to further their investigations without delay
+  The purpose of the X-Tension is for teams who want to use a very fast and in-depth forensic tool to do the bulk of the initial work (process a forensic image), with a view to then passing the more straight forward files to other tools with different capabilities, such as OCR, e-discovery tools etc. By working this way, should further forensic work be required, the X-Ways Forensics case can simply be re-opened without further pre-processing stages being required.
+  In addition, investigation teams are able to use capabilities of other platforms to further their investigations without delay.

   It should be executed via the "Refine Volume Snapshot" (RVS, F10) of X-Ways Forensics